vzhou842/easy-VQA/easy_vqa/data/README.md

 # data/

-This folder contains the outputs of running `generate_data.py`.
+This folder contains all easy-VQA data, created by running `gen_data/generate_data.py`, which outputs all results here.

 - `train/` contains all training data
 - `test/` contains all testing data